rachelle-boerck/servers/README.md

 ## Project Description

 The Main project will contain a client (app or webpage) with a server and a database.
-The client will have simple functions to make some server requests and handling.
+The client will have simple functions to make some server requests.

 ## First Steps